 I froze, thinking he might punch me out, and quickly told him how sorry I was.
 Luckily, Ron's face softened, and with a crooked smirk on his coked out face he told me to forget about it.
 It was the last time I'd ever see him.

-"So, what do you wanna do today, guys," Gary asked, squinting in the bright morning sunshine.
-It was a clear and lovely Bay Area day, the sound of birds chirping in the surrounding trees filling the crisp December air.
+"So, what do you wanna do today, guys," Gary asked, squinting in the bright morning sunshine on a clear and lovely Bay Area day.
+Unseen birds chirping in the surrounding trees filled the crisp December air with a cheerful and peaceful tranquility.

 Mars finished packing the pipe and got it started with a yellow BIC lighter.
 "I guess we're up for just about anything," I said, watching Mars fill his lungs with his first hit of the day.
 There would be many more to come.